The5thTear/TOTK-ModForge/Guides/custom-textures.md

 >In this special case, the albedo texture and emission texture are co-dependant!
 If you were to make the Albedo texture completely green, without changing the emission, nothing would change, and vice versa.

-**So for this case, if you wanted to change the pattern of emission, you would have to change both textures!**
+## So for this case, if you wanted to change the pattern of emission, you would have to change both textures!

-***If you wanted the entire mesh to glow, you would have to make the Albedo fully green, and the Emission completely white!***
+# If you wanted the entire mesh to glow, you would have to make the Albedo fully green, and the Emission completely white!***

 > (remember const_color and const_value1 control the emission color and emission strength in most materials:
 [(See Guide Here - (not finished))]())

-### Gn*:
+### Gn(#):

 > #### Unknown - Sometimes Emission, Sometimes Animation (Zonai Effects, etc.) **"*"** represents a number (3, 4, etc..)

+## If you would like to do your own research here, some models that use gn(#) textures include:

+Weapon_Sword_070
+(more to be added later)

 ### em0:

 > #### Unknown - Some Sort Of Emission Type

+This is most likely similar to [Emission](#emission-maps)

-Now that you have a basic understanding of how the game handles textures, let's discuss creating them.
+### Now that you have a basic understanding of how the game handles textures, let's discuss creating them.

-## Texture Import Formats
+## Texture Import Formats:

+## STB Alpha Option: